-How can I participate in the Rochester Epidemiology Project?
+▶ How can I participate in the REP?

 Most often, researchers will not contact you for further information.
 Instead, they will only look at your medical record and add your information to the information of other participants in the study.
 However, you may be contacted occasionally to provide further information for a specific research study.
 The initial contact is made by mail, and you may be invited to participate in a telephone interview or in an in-person visit.
 You may always refuse to participate in that additional part of the study.
 You can also change your mind at any time and send a letter to your clinic or hospital asking that your records not be used for research.
-Your current and future medical care will not be affected whether or not you participate.
-The choice is yours.
+Your current and future medical care will not be affected whether or not you participate in research.

-What are the advantages of being involved in the Rochester Epidemiology Project?
+▶ What are the advantages of being involved in the REP?

-You can contribute to medical research that can improve the health of people in your community and throughout the world.
-REP researchers have published over 2,000 studies on diseases ranging from heart disease to cancer to strep throat.
+When you give permission for your records to be used for research, you are contributing to medical research that has the potential to improve the health of people in your community and throughout the world.
+REP researchers have published over 3,100 studies on diseases ranging from heart disease to cancer to strep throat.
 These studies have frequently changed how diseases are understood and treated.
 Your own past medical care may have been improved because of people before you who gave permission to use their data for medical research.
 For example, a study by Dr. Barbara Yawn demonstrated that screening and follow-up programs could greatly increase the recognition and treatment of postpartum depression (i.e., a depression that may develop after the delivery of a child).
-The program continues to be a part of care for all women who have babies in Olmsted County.
+The post-partum follow-up program continues to be a part of care for all women who have babies in Olmsted County.